AAGI-AUS/AAGIOfficeTemplates/README.md

    with the name of your University, replace `<AAGI-XX>` with your specific AAGI node, and so on).

+**Note 1**: The templates use, but _are not bundled with_ (for trademark reasons), the Proxima Nova Medium font.
+For the best aesthetics, it is highly recommended that you install the Proxima Nova Medium (OTF) font when using the document and presentation templates.
+AAGI staff should contact the AAGI administration team if they need help with getting and installing this font to their computer.

-**Note**: When you first start a new document with the template, dates may appear malformed like `0 XXX 0000`, as shown:
+**Note 2**: When you first start a new document with the template, dates may appear malformed like `0 XXX 0000`, as shown:
 <br><img src="assets/README_graphics/install_dates.png" alt="The Date appears malformed before first save png" width="500px"/><br>This is normal.
 That `0 XXX 0000` bit
 is the _SaveDate_ field, which does not exist yet until you have saved the document